-- Please note that any exposed asymptomatic students who are permitted to continue engaging in campus life will be required to undertake additional precautions, including regular monitoring for symptoms and temperature, required face covering at all times, and appropriate social distancing.
+- Please note that any exposed asymptomatic students who are permitted to continue engaging in campus life will be required to undertake standard precautions, including regular monitoring for symptoms and temperature, required face covering at all times, and appropriate social distancing.

 - If You Test Positive: If you test positive for COVID-19, you are required to inform University Health Careimmediately, upload test results to University Health Care’s secure patient portal, and cooperate with all contact tracing efforts, which will include providing information about contact with other members of the Pace Community.
 To protect your privacy, NEVER email any health care information about your health or anyone else’s health.
 You must upload any test results or other private health care information through the University Health Care’s secure patient portal.

 - You may be required to self-isolate, on or off-campus, depending on your status as a residential or commuter student.
 If you live in Pace’s residence halls, your suitemates or roommates will be required to self-quarantine as well.

-- Pace’s Coronavirus Coordination Officer will work with New York State and local government contact tracing officials.
+- Pace’s Coronavirus Coordination Officer and University Health Care will work with New York State and local health department contact tracing team.

-- Following contact tracing, Pace’s Coronavirus Coordination Officer will notify faculty, staff, students, or visitors, as necessary and appropriate, about possible exposure.
+- Following contact tracing, Pace’s Coronavirus Coordination Officer and University Health Care will notify faculty, staff, students, or visitors, as necessary and appropriate, about possible exposure.

-- Pace’s custodial staff will close off any areas where you may have spent any significant time, including classrooms, bathrooms, etc., so that they may begin the cleaning and disinfection process.
+- Pace’s custodial staff will close off areas where you may have spent any significant time, including classrooms, bathrooms, etc., so that they may begin the cleaning and disinfection process.
 This could take 24–48 hours.

-- Depending on where you have been, it may be necessary to close a floor and/or building until a time when it can be properly sanitized.
+- Depending on where you have been, it may be necessary to close off a room, a floor and/or building until a time when it can be properly sanitized.

 All members of the Pace Community will be required to complete a mandatory online training and education module prior to the start of the spring semester.
 The training module will be sent to you via your Pace email account.